JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 2. The client should open `verfication_uri_complete` in the browser so that the user can login and approve the authorization request.
 The package server SHOULD provide an interface for the user to login and approve or deny the authorization request.

 3. The client should now poll for completion of the authorization request.
-It can do so by making a `POST` request to the `token_endpoint` with the same headers as was used for the `device_authorization_endpoint` call.
+It can do so by making a `POST` request to the `device_token_endpoint` with the same headers as was used for the `device_authorization_endpoint` call.
 The body of the request MUST contain the url encoded `client_id` and `scope`.
 The values of these parameters must match the values sent for `device_authorization_endpoint`.
 In addition to these two parameters, a `grant_type` and `device_code` parameter must also be included with values `urn:ietf:params:oauth:grant-type:device_code` and the `device_code` response value from the `device_authorization_endpoint` call, respectively.

-    While the user hasn't finished responding to the authorization request or has denied the authorization request, the `token_endpoint` response status must be `401` or `400`.
+    While the user hasn't finished responding to the authorization request or has denied the authorization request, the `device_token_endpoint` response status must be `401` or `400`.

-    When the user approves the authorization request, the `token_endpoint` response status must be 200 with a JSON body containing the `access_token`, `id_token`, `refresh_token` and `expires_in`.
+    When the user approves the authorization request, the `device_token_endpoint` response status must be 200 with a JSON body containing the `access_token`, `id_token`, `refresh_token` and `expires_in`.
 Example:

     ```json
     {